 This budgeting rule isn’t overly complex, but it can pay major dividends down the road.
 Turner called it a “great starting point,” as it helps reinforce good spending habits, forces us to prioritize spending, and builds savings.

 “If the average American, making $40,000, consistently saved 20 percent for 40 years, they would be worth well over $1 Million dollars in retirement,” said Brian Halbert, VP of Retirement Services at Pensionmark.

 Halbert has one tweak to the 50/30/20 rule, though.
 He says that many budgeters would be inclined to divide their money through the month in order – 50, 30, 20.
-However, he argues that the plan could be more effective if you pay yourself first and stash 20 percent into savings at the start of the month, as opposed to the end.
+However, he argues that the plan could be more effective if you pay yourself first and stash 20 percent into savings at the start of the month instead of the end.

 The Bottom Line

 While many of these tips are universal, remember to make plans and goals specific to your own financial situation.
 Even when advisors discuss rules and plans, many urge consumers to make the plan work for them, not vice versa.

 Hopefully, some of these tips can help you stay on top of your finances in 2021 and crush your financial goals in the new year!